CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 ## Publish Database Functions

-The service is able to publish any function which returns a set of records using the return type `SETOF record` or the equivalent and more standard `TABLE`
+The service can publish any function which returns a set of rows using the return type `SETOF record` or the equivalent (and more standard) `TABLE`
 (see the Postgres manual section on [set-returning functions](https://www.postgresql.org/docs/current/xfunc-sql.html#XFUNC-SQL-FUNCTIONS-RETURNING-SET).)
 Because there are usually many functions in a Postgres database, the service only publishes functions defined in the `postgisftw` schema.